defenseunicorns/leapfrogai/website/content/en/docs/local-deploy-guide/components.md

 ### Artifact Support

 LeapfrogAI contains built-in embeddings for RAG and transcription / translation solutions that can handle many different file types.
 Many of these capabilities are accessible via the LeapfrogAI API.
-The support artifact types are as follows:
+The supported artifact types are as follows:

 #### Transcription / Translation

-- All formats supported by `ffmpeg -formats`, e.g., `.mp3`, `.wav`, `.mp4`, etc.
+- All formats supported by `ffmpeg` as listed using `ffmpeg -formats`, e.g., `.mp3`, `.wav`, `.mp4`, etc.

 #### Embeddings for RAG